canonical/curtin/doc/topics/development.rst

 Developing Curtin
 =================

-Curtin developers make use of cloud-images and kvm to help develope and test new curtin features.
+Curtin developers make use of cloud-images and kvm to help develop and test new curtin features.

 Install dependencies